 • Water: All herbivores require water onsite.
 Sheep and goats consume up to 2-gallons per animal per day, whereas cattle can require up to 25-gallons a day depending on climatic factors.
 Water can be from a water supply line to a portable water trough, an on-site stock pond, mobile water tank and trailer, or can be shipped in by a water tender.
 All available water sources in the general project vicinity should be identified during project development.

-• Containment: Herbivores will need to be contained to the project boundaries or smaller subunits within the project area.
-Controlling animal movement manages the intensity of impact and duration of grazing in the project area, is necessary to protect on and off-site sensitive resources, and to protect the herbivores themselves from predators.
-This will generally involve some combination of fencing, guard and herding dogs, and an on-site herder.
+• Containment: Herbivores will need to be contained to the project boundaries or smaller subunits within the project area to control animal movement.
+This containment aids in managing the intensity of site impact and duration of grazing in the project area, protects on and off-site sensitive resources, and helps to protect the herbivores themselves from predators.
+Cattle, sheep, and goats require fencing and typically herding dogs are utilized; in addition, sheep and goats will generally utilize guard and herding dogs and an on-site herder.
 Portable electric fencing is a common tool for grazing operators, but any existing fences or barriers to animal movement should be identified.

 Scale

 The size of the project and the amount of vegetation to be removed will have a strong influence on the economics of prescribed herbivory projects.
-As with mechanical treatments, the move in and set up costs are fixed regardless of project size.
+As with mechanical treatments, the move-in and set-up costs are somewhat fixed regardless of project size.
 Herbivores also become more productive once they are familiar with the vegetative characteristics of the site.
 Larger projects will likely result in bids that are cheaper per acre or per animal day than smaller projects.
 However, small projects may still be competitive with other vegetation treatment methods, so the size of the project should not discourage the use of herbivores.
 The contracting section below goes into further detail on this topic.

 ANIMAL CHARACTERISTICS